dhananjay0610/NetflixClone/README.md

         added hardcoded values to constant file
-        Register for TMDB api , create app there and get access token get data from tmdb nowPlaying movies List api -->
+        Register for TMDB api , create app there and get access token get data from tmdb nowPlaying movies List api created custom hook for nowPlayingMovies
+        created movieSlice
+        upated store with movies data
+        planning for MainContainer and SecondaryContainer
+        fetch data for trailer video
+        update store with trailer video data
+        embedded the youtube video and make it autoplay and mute added tailwind classed to make MaiContainer to look awesome

+         -->